 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
 The Board of Trustees has formally met 4 times during the year.
+The Board met fewer than six times during the year.
+The Board is satisfied that through the use of sub-committees it maintains effective oversight of funds.

 Attendance during the year at meetings of the Board of Trustees was as follows:

 Trustee Meetings attended Out of a possible

-Mr K Lowe 4 4
+Mr D Brunwin 3 4

-Mrs M J Hall 4 4

-Mrs E Bailey 4 4

-Mrs A Boura 0 1

 Mr J Chambers 4 4

-Fr D Clemens 3 4

-Mr J Lane 2 4

-Mr J McLaughlin 0 1
+Mr A Page 1 1

+Mrs C Davis 2 4

+Mrs S Potter 4 4

-Mrs E McNally 3 4
+Mrs C Gregory 4 4

+Fr D Clemens 4 4

 Mrs R Meichen 3 4

+Mrs M J Hall 4 4

+Mr T Scarborough 3 4

+Mr C Anderson 3 4

 Mr W Poulter 4 4

-Mr T Scarborough 3 4
+Mrs E McNally 4 4

+Mrs E Bailey 4 4

 Mr A Oliver 4 4

-Mrs C Gregory 4 4

-Mrs S Potter 4 4

-Mr D Brunwin 2 2

-Mr A Page 2 3

-Mrs C Davis 4 4